What Your Report Looks Like

 Every finding is rated, priced, and paired with what to say to your agent.
 Below are a few sample items from a real-world scenario — a 1970s single-family home with the kind of mixed findings most buyers actually see.

-Get your own breakdown in 2–3 minutes — $10, no account needed.
+Get your own breakdown in 2–3 minutes — free, no account needed.

 Analysis Summary